thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

 > Files **must** be contained within the same directory as the config file.

 In the above configuration, you declared two invocations to the `protoc` compiler.
-The first invocation is generating Swift types for the `Foo.proto` file with `internal` visibility.
-The second invocation is generating Swift types for the `Bar.proto` file with the `public` visibility.
+The first invocation is generating Codira types for the `Foo.proto` file with `internal` visibility.
+The second invocation is generating Codira types for the `Bar.proto` file with the `public` visibility.
 Furthermore, the second invocation is using the `pathToUnderscores` file naming option.
 This option can be used to solve problems where a single target contains two or more proto files with the same name.

 ### Defining the path to the protoc binary

-The plugin needs to be able to invoke the `protoc` binary to generate the Swift types.
+The plugin needs to be able to invoke the `protoc` binary to generate the Codira types.
 There are several ways to achieve this.

 First, by default, the package manager looks into the `$PATH` to find binaries named `protoc`.
 This works immediately if you use `language build` to build your package and `protoc` is installed